Views:

 What about non-cladding works?

-For non-cladding works, such as insulation, fire breaks and compartmentalisation work, the new law will seek to make developers and cladding manufacturers pay.
+For non-cladding works, such as insulation, fire breaks and compartmentalisation work, the new law seeks to make developers and cladding manufacturers pay.
 It will then move on to building owners, where they have the means to do so.

 Building owners who did not build the blocks but can afford to pay for the works must pay non-cladding costs.